 - (a) All pollutants shown in the Table are total. - (b) BTEX shall be measured as the sum of Benzene, Ethylbenzene, Toluene and Xylenes. - These limits are based upon installation of air stripping technology as described in the EPA document: "Model NPDES Permit for Discharges Resulting from the Cleanup of Gasoline Released from Underground Storage Tanks.
-June 1989." - 4.
-Dilution is prohibited as a substitute for treatment and shall be a violation of these Rules and Regulations.
+June 1989." - 3 Dilution is prohibited as a substitute for treatment and shall be a violation of these

+Rules and Regulations.
 Except where expressly authorized to do so by an applicable Pretreatment Standard or Requirement, no Industrial User shall ever increase the use of process water, or in any other way attempt to dilute a Discharge as a partial or complete substitute for adequate treatment to achieve compliance with a Pretreatment Standard or Requirement.
-The District may impose mass limitations on industrial users which are using dilution to meet applicable Pretreatment Standards or Requirements or in other cases where the imposition of mass limitations is appropriate. - 5.
-The District may establish more stringent pollutant limits, additional site-specific pollutant limits, Best Management Practices, or additional Pretreatment Requirements when, in the judgment of the District, such limitations are necessary to implement the provisions of these Rules and Regulations. - 6.
-All industrial users subject to a Categorical Pretreatment Standard shall comply with all requirements of such Standard, and shall also comply with any limitations contained in these Rules and Regulations.
+The District may impose mass limitations on industrial users which are using dilution to meet applicable Pretreatment Standards or Requirements or in other cases where the imposition of mass limitations is appropriate.

+- 4. The District may establish more stringent pollutant limits, additional site-specific pollutant limits, Best Management Practices, or additional Pretreatment Requirements when, in the judgment of the District, such limitations are necessary to implement the provisions of these Rules and Regulations. - 5.
+All industrial users subject to a Categorical Pretreatment Standard shall comply with all requirements of such Standard and shall also comply with any limitations contained in these Rules and Regulations.
 Where the same pollutant is limited by more than one Pretreatment Standard, the limitations which are more stringent shall prevail.
 Compliance with Categorical Pretreatment Standards shall be the timeframe specified in the applicable Categorical Pretreatment Standard.
-Limitations shall be applied in accordance with 40 CFR Section 403.6. - 7.
-State requirements and limitations on discharges shall apply in any case where they are more stringent than federal Pretreatment Standards and Requirements or those in these Rules and Regulations.
+Limitations shall be applied in accordance with 40 CFR Section 403.6. - 6.
+State requirements and limitations on discharges shall apply in any case where they are more stringent than federal Pretreatment Standards and Requirements or those in these Rules and Regulations. - 7.
+A Significant Industrial User who introduces wastewater into the POTW may be required to submit a salinity control plan if monitoring of the industrial user's discharge shows it exceeds 1,200 mg/L TDS.
+This plan shall contain a description of the chemicals and materials used that contribute to the TDS concentration and the source control measures that will be implemented to reduce the TDS concentration in the discharge to less than 1,200 mg/L or to a level specified by the Manager that prevents discharges that cause or contribute to Pass Through or Interference.